Divide and Confer: Aggregating Information without Verification: Model

-We take a transfer-free mechanism design approach to identify the communication protocols that maximize the \emph{receiver}\textquoteright s payoff.
-In other words, we consider the set of mediated games between the senders and the receiver whose equilibrium is the standard perfect Bayesian equilibrium.
-The \textit{revelation principle }of \citet{myerson1982optimal} can be applied in our setting, and thus it is without loss to focus on direct recommendation mechanisms.
-Formally, a direct recommendation mechanism (henceforth, mechanism) collects the reports of the senders' signals, the vector $\mathbf{s}$, and recommends an action to the receiver.
-Hence, we can view a direct recommendation mechanism as a mapping $\sigma:S^{N}\rightarrow\left[0,1\right]$, where $\sigma\left(\mathbf{s}\right)=\Pr\left(a=1|\mathbf{s}\right)$ is the probability of recommending $a=1$.
+We study the design of transfer-free recommendation mechanisms that maximize the receiver's payoff.
+By the revelation principle\textit{ }of \citet{myerson1982optimal}, it is without loss of generality to focus on direct recommendation mechanisms (henceforth, mechanism): these collect the senders' reported signals, $\tilde{\mathbf{s}}=(\tilde{s}_{1},\tilde{s}_{2}\cdots,\tilde{s}_{N})$, and recommend an action to the receiver.
+Formally, a mechanism is a mapping $\sigma:S^{N}\rightarrow\left[0,1\right]$, where $\sigma\left(\mathbf{s}\right)=\Pr\left(a=1|\mathbf{s}\right)$ is the conditional probability of recommending $a=1$.\footnote{This approach contrasts with a literature on dynamic multi-sender cheap talk that assesses specific dynamic communication protocols in which communication may not be truthful.
+For example, see \citet{Aumann2003}, \citet{krishna_morgan2004}, \citet{ambrus_etal_2013}, \citet{golosov_etal_2014}, \citet{migrow2021designing}, and \citet{antic2025subversive}.}

-The revelation principle then requires that the mechanism $\sigma$ satisfy (Bayesian) incentive compatibility for the senders and obedience for the receiver: \begin{enumerate} \item \emph{Incentive compatibility}: For each sender $i\in\left\{ 1,\cdots,N\right\} $, and for all $s_{i},\hat{s}_{i}\in S$,
+The revelation principle requires that the mechanism $\sigma$ satisfy Bayesian incentive compatibility for the senders and obedience for the receiver: \begin{enumerate} \item \emph{Incentive compatibility}: For each sender $i\in\left\{ 1,\cdots,N\right\} $, and for all $t_{k},t_{l}\in S$,

 \item \emph{Obedience}: